Sin and Virtue

 In the story above, the rich man was so selfish, we wanted someone like the poor man to serve him even after he died.
 When Jesus told the story, he spoke of sin, something so selfish it can blind us to the acts of God and the needs of others.
 Sin is a word, action, or desire that disobeys God.
 It hurts others and ourselves because we begin to care less and less for others.
 Like Adam and Eve in the Garden, we are responsible for the evil we do.
 After all, we choose to be selfish, not God.

-Some types sin are serious, others are not.
+Some types of sin are serious, others are not.
 The serious sin (called "mortal sin") destroys our relationship with God and others.
 For a sin to be mortal, first it must be a serious act with serious consequences.
-Next, the person acts in this way must know and fully understand how serious it is.
+Next, the person acting in this way must know and fully understand how serious it is.
 Last, the person must really want to do it.

 Of course, some sins aren't serious, or the person doesn't understand what he is doing, or the person really doesn't intend to go through with the action.
 These are called "venial" sins.
-But even these sins can become habits (called "vices"), these habits can lead to more serious sins.
+But these sins can become habits (called "vices"), these habits can lead to more serious sins.

 Virtue